csevatsalshah/sem-5/CN/MID2/Mid2 All.md

 - **Procedural Design** is function-based, where problems are solved by defining procedures or functions.
 - **Object-Oriented Design** organizes the system into objects that encapsulate both data and behavior.

-### Conclusion:
-Procedural Design is suited for smaller, simpler problems where operations are function-based, while Object-Oriented Design is better for complex systems where modularity, encapsulation, and reusability are key.

-### Key Points:
-- Procedural: Functions and centralized state.
-- Object-Oriented: Objects with decentralized state and encapsulation.
-- Object-Oriented design promotes **reusability** and **security** through encapsulation.

 ### Mnemonic to Remember:
 - **POOD**: **P**rocedural focuses on **O**perations, **O**bject-oriented on **D**ata and behavior.